It all started with a horrible case of mono.

 She ruled out RA because “I thought you have to be screaming in pain, that it has to be super bad.
 I felt like my symptoms leaned more toward fatigue.”
 The lupus signs, for Kristen, were adding up: hair loss, rashes, brain fog, anxiety issues.

-Her primary care doctor had run a slew of tests, found nothing, and told her the five words no chronic illness patient ever wants to hear: “It’s all in your head.”
+Her primary care doctor had run a slew of RA and Lupus blood tests, found nothing, and told her the five words no chronic illness patient ever wants to hear: “It’s all in your head.”

 She pushed for a referral to a rheumatologist.